FiQCI/fiqci.github.io/content/_publications/2025-08-21-Dark-Matter-Detection-With-Qubits.md

 ![Calibration map](/assets/images/Dark-Matter-Detection/Calibration.png)

 **Figure 5**: The layout of the VTT Q50 quantum computer with overlaid calibration data on the 31st of July 2025, the date of the experiment.
+This graph can be found form the VTT Q50 layout section on the [FiQCI website](https://fiqci.fi/status/).

 ## Conclusions